User Activation Email Sending Script in PHP

 PHP Form and Email Uniqueness Validation

 This PHP code contains consecutive conditional statements to validate all the registration form fields.
-Once the validation is done, then the user email uniqueness will be tested by comparing the existing emails of the user database.
+Once the validation is done, the user email uniqueness will be tested by comparing the existing emails of the user database.

 <?php